1921–22 American Cup

-The 1922 American Cup tournament was not held.
-In accordance with new rules passed by the USFA, the American Football Association did not conduct a tournament for the 1921-22 season.
+The 1921–22 American Cup tournament was not held.

+In accordance with new rules passed by the USFA, the American Football Association did not conduct a tournament for the 1921–22 season.
 The hiatus was brief, though, with the tournament resuming the following season.

 History

 On previous occasions, the tournament was either diminished or not held.
 In the period from 1899 to 1905, the tournament was not held because the AFA had disbanded, for mostly economic reasons.
-In 1905 the opportunity for re-establishment arose and the tournament resumed.
+In 1906 the opportunity for re-establishment arose and the tournament resumed.

-The tournament was next affected in the 1916-17 season, by rules adopted in the Southern New England FA.
-With Massachusetts teams forced to choose just one out-of-state tournament, most chose the National Challenge Cup.
+The tournament was next affected in the 1916–17 season, by rules adopted in the Southern New England FA.
+With Massachusetts teams forced to choose just one out-of-state tournament, some chose the National Challenge Cup.
 The 1917 edition went on as planned, but the AFA suffered a financial loss from the withdrawals of the Massachusetts squads.

 Ruling

-The situation in 1922 was far more serious.
+The situation this season was far more serious.
 The USFA established a new rule that allowed only for State Cup competitions in addition to the National Cup.
-With the AFA operating out of New Jersey, the new ruling would not allow for the other major districts that regularly took part in the American Cup (NE, NY, and E.Pa.) to compete, leaving only New Jersey participating.
+Competitions like the Peel Cup and the American Cup accepted out of state entries.
+With the AFA operating out of New Jersey, the new ruling would not allow for the other major districts that regularly took part in the American Cup (New England, New York, and Eastern Pennsylvania) to compete, leaving only New Jersey participating.
 Thus, with an insufficient number of entries to conduct a viable tournament, the AFA was forced to abandon the 1922 edition.
+Other factors included fixture congestion with the inaugural season of the American Soccer League.
+The ASL opened with eight teams and had intended for 28 game schedule.
+A number of the frequent contenders for the American Cup took part in the first ASL season.
+Consequently, there were those opposed to this action by the U.S. Federation.
+The ruling itself had initially only passed by one vote.
+It had been noted that it was a detrimental move to the growth of the game and that American Cup games had been more lucrative than the National Cup games and the American League games.
+Eventually the American Cup was allowed to resume operations after the USFA meeting in May 1922.
+The American Cup could be played provided the respective state associations granted permission to their registered teams to participate.